 Li Wa, the love of Yue Fei’s life, they met and fell in love with each other during chaotic times.
 She accompanied Yue Fei from a common soldier to a general, to the hero of Song, then to an executed “criminal”.
 When Yue Fei was in power, he never accepted other women; when he was in trouble, Li Wa never changed her love.

-A few decades later, in the year 1234, Meng Gong (1195 — 1264), descendant of a general of Yue Fei’s Army, allied Genghis Khan’s troop and perished the Jin Dynasty for good.
+A few decades later, in the year 1234, Meng Gong (1195 — 1264), a descendant of a general of Yue Fei’s Army, allied Genghis Khan’s troops and perished the Jin Dynasty for good.